Results Build Your Own

 Keywords should also appear in content throughout the rest of your website.
 This includes product descriptions, text on category and landing pages, menus or other forms of navigational links, or in special content like articles and blog posts.

 Although it’s never a good idea to simply jam as many keywords as possible into every space, you or your copywriter should work to achieve a good balance between natural, easy to read content and keyword-rich text.
-If both search engines and users can read it, you’ll find that both your rankings and conversion rate will improve.
-This is one of the biggest ways an ecommerce store can use SEO to improve their online presence.
+If both search engines and users can read (and understand) your content, you’ll find that both your rankings and conversion rate will improve.
+This is one of the biggest ways that ecommerce store SEO can be used to increase your online presence.

 Some of Our Internet Marketing Successes: